NickIsOnYT/GIFlet/README.md

-# GIFlet - the local alternative to EZGIF
+# GIFlet - the offline alternative to EZGIF

 A Windows desktop application for editing GIF images, built with WPF and ImageSharp.